 - Easy connections to subject matter experts.

-If your unit needs representation and you, or someone you know, would like to join the ITAL program, please contact Tim Offenstein.
+If your unit needs representation and you, or someone you know, would like to join the ITAL program, please contact Tim Offenstein if you have questions or register on our web form.

 - Membership and participation in the ITAL program continues to grow.
 Currently we have almost 60 Liaisons and around 35 units represented in the program.
 This includes liaisons from UIS and UIC!
 We are at about 10% coverage for the UIUC campus so there's plenty of room to grow.